LogtalkDotOrg/logtalk3/manuals/_sources/libraries/reader.rst.txt

-The ``reader`` object provides portable predicates for reading text file and text stream contents to lists of terms, characters, or character codes.
-The API is loosely based on the SWI-Prolog ``readutil`` module.
+The ``reader`` object provides portable predicates for reading text file and text stream contents to lists of terms, characters, or character codes and for reading binary files to lists of bytes.
+The text file API is loosely based on the SWI-Prolog ``readutil`` module.

 API documentation
 -----------------